Meeting with MP Sonia Sidhu (second from the left) at her Ottawa office

 On the Campaign Trail – Making the environment an 2026 municipal election issue

-A dynamic speaker list is being finalized.
-Stay tuned for agenda updates.
-The meeting is free and open to everyone whether a BEA member or not.
+Register to receive agenda updates The meeting is free and open to EVERYONE whether a BEA member or not.
 (Only BEA members are allowed to vote on BEA business matters).

 Space is limited.
 Register now to reserve your seat